2.45 As A Mixed Number

 Step 4: Simplify the Fraction (If Possible)

 This is a crucial step.
 Always check if the fraction can be simplified.
-We find the greatest common divisor (GCD) of the numerator (45) and the denominator (100).
-The GCD of 45 and 100 is 5 Small thing, real impact..
+On top of that, we find the greatest common divisor (GCD) of the numerator (45) and the denominator (100).
+The GCD of 45 and 100 is 5 It's one of those things that adds up..

 We divide both the numerator and the denominator by the GCD: